dvidelabs/flatcc/README.md

 	static inline size_t reflection_Object_vec_scan_n_by_name(reflection_Object_vec_t vec, const char* s, int n);
 	...

-The `flatcc -g` may be used to strip non-get read functions to avoid conflicts and also duplicates in the documentation.

-The following script automates this process:

-    scripts/flatcc-doc.sh <schema-file> <name-prefix> [<outdir>]

-writing function prototypes to <outdir>/<name-prefix>.doc

-Note that the script requires the clang compiler and the clang-format tool, but the script could likely be adapted for other tool chains as well.

 Examples are provided in following script using the reflection and monster schema: